cambrad3/cambrad3.github.io/index.md

 ### Modeling and Insights

-#### Model Training with LDA components
+#### Model training with LDA components

-In another approach, we trained various models with the LDA components.
+For our first approach, we trained various models with the LDA components.
 In this approach, we used LDA on rookie features of all non-rookie players.
 Then, we used these 2 LDA components and cross validated different models, using k-fold cross validation on non-rookie players and their corresponding career winshares.

 <img src="https://www.dropbox.com/s/9am5ikrhp566jrf/finalLDA.PNG?raw=1">

-#### Model Training using Rookie Features
+#### Model training using rookie features

 Win_Shares is a continuous variable; we have used linear regression to predict the value.
 We have also scaled the attributes as few values have different quantities which would impact the linear regression algorithm.
 Below is a chart of important attributes using linear regression.
 This chart shows the strength of coefficients of each predictor.